 Hi, I’m Soph and this blog is my little slice of life on the internet.
-I’m 24, I went to University of Birmingham and my silly Labrador is my best friend.
+I’m in my 20s, I went to University of Birmingham and my silly Labrador is my best friend.
 The way to my heart is definitely through food and drink – think Parisian macarons, rare filet steak or afternoon tea and lots of lovely gin…

 I’ve been happily blogging on and off since I spent my Erasmus year living in Paris in 2016.
 At first mostly my Mum read my posts, but I loved writing about how different life was as a student abroad with a passion for pastries and terrible French pronunciation.
 I wrote about a Parisian night out, about my struggles with my accent, about my top tips for any students starting a year abroad.
 Sharing your opinion on the internet can of course be a little daunting but I found that the more I wrote honestly about my experiences, the more I connected with other students experiencing the same things.
 You can find all my Erasmus themed posts under the ‘Paris‘ header.

 I relaunched my blog in February 2018 during my final year of University, mostly as a way to avoid writing my essays.
 I decided that writing is a passion of mine and that it is something I definitely want to pursue – so, of course, this requires practice.
 Alongside my final year studies, I wrote about the importance of #selflove, about the meaning of my degree, and about how to be supportive to any sleep-deprived, panicked final year student you may have in your life.
 You can find all my University related posts under the ‘Birmingham‘ header.